The wild waterways, wildlife and savannas of Africa are calling

 1. A single supplement is available if you’d prefer not to share a room on this trip.
 The single supplement applies to all nights of your trip and is subject to availability.
 Please speak to your booking agent for further information.

 2. This trip is a combination of UBOO,YXOS and YXON our most popular itineraries.
 As such the make up of your group and your leader may change on days 10 and 26.

 3. The Zanzibar portion of your itinerary may have a few more passengers than the maximum group size of 22 as we have a crossover of trips starting and finishing in Zanzibar.

-4. This trip finishes upon arrival at our finish point hotel in Stone Town on Day 29.
+4. This trip finishes upon arrival in Stone Town on Day 29.
 Please do not book any flights until after 2 pm this afternoon.

 Want an in-depth insight into this trip?
 Essential Trip Information provides a detailed itinerary, visa info, how to get to your hotel, what's included - pretty much everything you need to know about this adventure and more.View Essential Trip Information